StubbsPvP/RustAdmin/README.md

 Krevan88

-For thier work on updating and improving this script!!
+For their work on updating and improving this script!!